 Example: One year one of my husband’s business partners gave us a wooden chest filled with two bottles of wine.
 Wine is a pretty common gift and could be considered too common but this wine was premium quality and the box was beautiful.
-But it was the hand-written card that came with the gift that was special and the explanation that these were two of his partner’s favorite wines and he hoped we would enjoy them as much as he and his wife did.
+But it was the hand-written card that came with the gift that was special and the explanation that these were two of the partner’s favorite wines and he hoped we would enjoy them as much as he and his wife did.

 Being a rather informal culture here in Canada we tend to not make a huge deal of how something is wrapped (or unwrapped) when we give a gift in person.
 You can hand someone a bottle of wine with a ribbon around it but it’s the smile on your face that makes the biggest impression – not the ribbon.
 But when your gift is being delivered by someone else more thought is required – and a little more thought about the packaging can really pay off.

 Example: Back when I was managing a manufacturing company we would have gifts delivered almost daily during the Holiday Season mostly by couriers or sometimes the salesperson would drop off the gift.
-Most of these gifts were handed to the receptionist who piled them up on the counter behind her without fanfare.
+Most of these gifts were handed to the receptionist who piled them up on the counter behind him without fanfare.
 But from time to time a gift would be delivered that was either well addressed to a specific individual or department, or so well wrapped or so interesting that the receptionist would walk it back into the bullpen and everyone would ooh and aah over it and ask who sent it.